thaalish/tsfl-euros/README.md

 Inspired by the football franchise created by TAYFUN7, TSFL is a re-creation of TPS which is fueled by the community.
 We have created a enjoyable experience where players can play a close representation of the beautiful game which is football.

 TSFL was originally created as a way for players to compete in a league/tournament format.
-Since then it has evolved to be more than that.
-You can read more about this via our socials.
+Since then, both the league and the game have seen numerous improvements in the TSFL.
+TSFL management is now at a standstill and there is no fixed date to move further.

 ## Key Notes
 - As you may already be aware given that this version was released in 2019, the source code is extremely outdated.
 Therefore, bear that in mind.